Everyone thinks they’re empathetic.

 They work from types.
 Surface behavior.
 Tropes inherited from other fiction.
 Their villains are cruel because villains are cruel.
 Their heroes are brave because heroes are brave.
 The psychology goes exactly one layer deep, which is to say it doesn’t go anywhere at all.

 I came to writing through intelligence analysis.
 Specifically, the part of the job that requires you to model how people think, what they want, and what they’ll do next.
 You learn fast that humans don’t operate on logic.
-They operate on attachment, on shame, on wounds they’ve never examined.
+They operate on attachment, insecuriy and wounds they don’t examine.
 You learn that the difference between instrumental aggression and hostile aggression changes everything about how someone behaves.
 You learn that shame drives more destruction than guilt ever could, because guilt says I did something bad and shame says I am bad.
 Guilt can be repaired.
 Shame has to be defended.

-This isn’t purely academic.
-It’s craft.
+This isn’t all just academia.
 When you understand attachment theory, you understand why your character clings to someone who hurts them.
 When you understand defense mechanisms, you can write denial that feels lived-in rather than convenient for the plot.
 When you understand narcissistic wounding, you can write a villain whose cruelty makes sense.
-Not excusable.
-Sense.
+Not excusable, never excusable.
+But that is not the point.
+Sense and coherency is.

 Without psychology, characters are assembled from parts.
 The brooding loner.
 The power-hungry tyrant.
 The cold manipulator.
 You’ve seen these figures a thousand times because writers keep grabbing the same pieces off the shelf and stitching them together.
 The result is a character that functions, technically, but never surprises.
-Never feels like a person who exists beyond the page.
+Never feels like a person who might exist off-page.
+Those can haunt.

 With psychology, characters become inevitable.
 The reader can trace the forces that made them.
 They recoil from the outcome but they understand the machinery.
 They can’t dismiss the villain as simply evil, because they’ve seen the path.
 They know, in some uncomfortable way, that the path was walkable.
 That anyone could have walked it, given the right wounds and the wrong circumstances.

 The gap shows most clearly in antagonists.
 A psychologically literate writer can articulate why their villain believes they’re correct.
-An illiterate one just makes them cruel and calls it characterization.
+An illiterate one just makes them cruel and calls it characterisation.

 Why This Is Hard or: The Ego Problem

-Here’s the uncomfortable truth: most writers only create characters they’d want to be friends with.
+Here’s a truth: most writers only create characters they’d want to be friends with.

 Protagonists get the author’s best qualities, or the qualities the author wishes they had.
 They’re brave when it counts.
 Kind beneath the rough exterior.
 Misunderstood but ultimately good.
-The protagonist is a wish-fulfillment proxy, the author’s idealized self moving through a world that will eventually recognize their worth.
+The protagonist is a wish-fulfillment proxy, the author’s idealised self moving through a world that will eventually recognise their worth.
+And even the most “anti-hero” is really just a soft, fuzzy thing that oh-so-secretly wants cuddles and love.

 Antagonists get the opposite treatment.
 They become receptacles.
 Everything the author fears, despises, or refuses to examine in themselves gets poured into the villain.
 The result is a figure that exists only to be Other.
 Easy to hate.
 Morally uncomplicated.
 Safely distant from anything the author might have to own.